emircylmaz/akledans/README.md

 - 👋 Hi, I’m @akledans
-- 👀 I’m interested in Manga, Music, Guitars and Anime
+- 👀 I’m interested in Music
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning

 <!---
 akledans/akledans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.